Oligohydramnios: Diagnosis

-Clinical Manifestation
+Clinical manifestation

 The volume of amniotic fluid typically increases until 36 weeks and starts decreasing after 40 weeks in post-term gestations.
 For this reason, discrepancies between fundal height measurements and gestational age can be a clinical indication of amniotic fluid abnormality and should be evaluated by ultrasound.
-Other common clinical presentations include fetal malpresentation, undue prominence of fetal parts, premature rupture of membranes, and reduced amount of amniotic fluid.
+The symptoms of anhydramnios may not always be apparent, but some potential signs include: